 Naegleria fowleri cannot survive in sea water and has not been found in sea water.

 Because Naegleria fowleri is found in 3 different stages: trophozoite, cyst and flagellated stages.
-They are resistant to adverse environmental changes such as temperatures from 122-149 degrees for short periods of time, or very cold temperatures for long periods of time.
+They are resistant to adverse environments such as high temperatures from 122-149 degrees for short periods of time, in brackish water up to 9,000 ppm of salt content, for short periods of time, or in very cold temperatures for longer periods of time.

 Physicians M. Fowler and R. F. Carter first identified and described a disease caused by amoeba-flagellates in Australia in 1965 that affected 4 patients.
 The amoebas could effectively live both freely in the environment and in a human host.
-The earliest known confirmed case was a patient from Virginia in 1937, but the case wasn’t filed until 1968, when Dos Santos identified the patient after reviewing autopsy samples.
+The earliest known confirmed case of Naegleria fowleri was a patient from Virginia in 1937, but the case wasn’t filed until 1968, when Dr. Santos identified the PAM patient after reviewing autopsy samples.

-Naegleria fowleri Primary Amoebis Meningoencephalitis (PAM) is primarily a disease afflicting children and young adults (84% of cases under the age of 18) with a median age of 11.5 years, infecting males over females at a ratio of 3:1.
+Naegleria fowleri causes Primary Amoebic Meningoencephalitis (PAM), which is primarily a disease afflicting children and young adults (83% of cases under the age of 18) with a median age of 12 years, infecting males over females at a ratio of 3:1.
 The majority of infections are in the 5-14 age groups.
-The youngest person infected was 5 months old and the oldest was a 64 year old male.
+The youngest person infected was an 8-month old baby and the oldest was a 64-year old.

-There have been six confirmed Primary Amoebis Meningoencephalitis (PAM) cases in the U.S. from contaminated public water systems.
-The cases included immersion of the head in a bath tub, using a slip-n-slide and mixing solutions for nasal irrigation using tap water.
-PAM infections also occurred in Australian public water systems during the 1980s from showering and swimming in pools that had infected water added.
+There have been seven (7) confirmed Primary Amoebic Meningoencephalitis (PAM) cases in the U.S. from contaminated public water systems infected with Naegleria fowleri.
+The cases included immersion of the head in a bathtub, using a slip-n-slide in the yard from a hose, from a splash pad and mixing solutions for nasal irrigation using tap water.
+PAM infections also occurred in Australian public water systems, during the 1980s, from showering and swimming in pools that had contaminated when water was added.

-Primary Amoebis Meningoencephalitis (PAM) symptoms begin 1-7 days after swimming or other nasal exposure to water containing Naegleria fowleri.
-People die 1-12 days after symptoms begin; the median is 5.3 days.
-Signs of symptoms of the infection are: severe frontal headache, fever, nausea, vomiting, stiff neck, eventually followed by altered mental status, hallucinations, seizures and finally coma.
+Primary Amoebic Meningoencephalitis (PAM) symptoms begin 1-9days after swimming or through other nasal exposure to water containing Naegleria fowleri.
+People die 1-12 days after symptoms begin; the median is just 5 days.
+Signs of symptoms of the infection are severe frontal headache, fever, nausea, vomiting, stiff neck, eventually followed by altered mental status, hallucinations, seizures and finally coma.